 Dr. Kate Shannon (she/her)

-Dr. Shannon has provided expert evidence to Justice, Senate, and House of Commons committees, Missing Women Commission of Inquiry, and legal interventions in Ontario Court of Appeal and Supreme Court of Canada.
-She regularly consults on local, national and international guidelines related to gender equity and sexual health including World Health Organization, UNAIDS, UNFPA, UNDP, Global Commission on HIV and the Law, International Association for Physicians in AIDS Care (IAPAC) and all levels of government.
-She has served on International AIDS Society Advisory Board for Key Affected Populations (2014-2016), the CIHR Institute of Gender and Health Advisory Board (2013-2016), and CIHR HIV/AIDS Research Advisory Committee (2012-2017).
+Dr. Shannon has provided expert evidence to Justice, Senate, and House of Commons committees, Missing Women Commission of Inquiry, and legal interventions in the Ontario Court of Appeal and Supreme Court of Canada.
+She regularly consults on local, national and international guidelines related to gender equity and sexual health including World Health Organization, UNHCR, UNAIDS, UNFPA, UNDP, Global Commission on HIV and the Law, International Association for Physicians in AIDS Care (IAPAC) and all levels of government.
+She has served on the International AIDS Society Advisory Board for Key Affected Populations (2014-2016), the CIHR Institute of Gender and Health Advisory Board (2013-2016), and CIHR HIV/AIDS Research Advisory Committee (2012-2017).